-Criteria Conformance Level Remarks and Explanations 501 (Web)(Software) technology users can detect and understand the error.
+Criteria Conformance Level Remarks and Explanations 3.2.3 Consistent Navigation (Level AA) Also applies to Revised Section 508: 501 (Web)(Software) Supports Quickbase has a consistent and reliable navigation pattern, including a global navigation top bar and a sidebar for app navigation.
+3.2.4 Consistent Identification (Level AA) Also applies to Revised Section 508: 501 (Web)(Software) Supports Quickbase components and UI elements that have the same functionality across multiple pages are consistently identified.
+3.3.3 Error Suggestion (Level AA) Also applies to Revised Section 508: 501 (Web)(Software) Supports When an error is automatically detected in a Quickbase app, an error message is provided and tagged as an aria alert so alternative technology users can detect and understand the error.
 Error messages provide details about the error and suggestions to move forward.
 Builders can also create custom notifications and error detection rules to supplement the experience inside an app as needed.
 3.3.4 Error Prevention (Legal, Financial, Data) (Level AA) Also applies to Revised Section 508: 501 (Web)(Software) Supports Quickbase provides application builders with the techniques and capabilities needed to create custom validation and error detection rules; however, builders must take the steps to create them as needed.
-4.1.3 Status Messages (Level AA 2.1) Partially Supports Quickbase aims to use accurate semantic markup when possible, such as the aria alert role, so that assistive technology can focus on and announce status messages and notifications.
+3.3.8 Accessible Authentication (Minimum) (Level AA 2.2 only) Supports Quickbase allows the use of password entry by password manager to reduce memory need and copy and paste of passwords to reduce the cognitive burden of re-typing as ways to assist users in completing a cognitive function test (recalling a password string).
+Quickbase does not use CAPTCHAs in the authentication process.
+Quickbase allows realms to control the use of Multi-factor Authentication (MFA) if preferred.
+4.1.3 Status Messages (Level AA 2.1 and 2.2) Partially Supports Quickbase aims to use accurate semantic markup when possible, such as the aria alert role, so that assistive technology can focus on and announce status messages and notifications.
 Most alerts, including alerts created by app builders, are recognized by assistive technology.
 There may be some exceptions.